tlolkema/autonomous-pr-test/README.md

 ## Results

-The results of this POC can be found at this pull request:
+The results of this demo can be found at this pull request:

 > https://github.com/tlolkema/autonomous-pr-test/pull/2